l3xq/DevDocs/Win-to-Ubuntu-local-server.md

  [SWAP]       |  30G

 4. I suggest that you install security update automatically.

+![Security Updates][sec-updates]

-5. Considering that this was my first headless installation of headless Ubuntu, I had new clue what I actually needed preinstalled, so I've choosen everything.
+5. Considering that this was my first headless installation of headless Ubuntu, I had no clue what I actually needed preinstalled, so I've choosen almost everything.
 Everything that follows after is waiting time for download, and voala!

 ![Which Software do I actually need?][soft-select]